gabrieljablonski/fazenda-tech-interview/01-programming-tools/README.md

 You're working on a Linux server, and noticed there's a process that's consuming a lot of CPU and memory.

-You know this process is not critical to the system, and you need to kill it before you can investigate the causes of the problem, since it's impacting other services.
+You know this process is not critical to the system, and, since it's impacting other services, you need to kill it before you can investigate the causes of the problem.

 #### Your task

-1. Detail the steps you would take to kill the process as quick as possible, including the commands you would use.
+1. Detail the steps you would take to kill the process as quickly as possible, including the commands you would use.
-2. Come up with a bash script that automates killing the process, assuming you know the name of the binary file that's running.
+2. Come up with a bash script that automates killing a process, assuming you know the name of the binary file that's running.

 > [!CAUTION]
 > Do not install any additional software or tools.
 Use only the commands available in a standard Linux distribution.